AndreaGonzato/WeatherStation/README.md

 This is one possible schema for this project:
 ![Scema](Schema.png?raw=true "schema")

-Note that in this schema there are not the connection of: passive buzzer and OLED display.
+Note that in this schema there isn't the connection of: passive buzzer and OLED display.
 But this two connections are very easy and it depends on what components you have.

 ## Image